 The Naked Neck gene is used for commercial production in some countries, such as France.
 There are a few reasons for this.
 The birds, because they have about 30% fewer feathers than fully feathered birds, require less feed than other birds to reach the same weight and are also more heat tolerant.
 In addition, fewer feathers need to be removed during the slaughtering process.

 Ovambo chickens originated in the Ovamboland of northern Namibia.
-The breed is characterised as layers.
-They have a dark to black colour, with streaks of white and or orange.
+This African chicken breed is characterised in layers, as they have a dark to black colour, with streaks of white and or orange.

 Their light weight allows them to fly and roost in trees to avoid predators.
 According to Wicked Food Earth, the birds are highly aggressive and agile, known to catch and eat mice and young rats.

 The roosters weigh about 1,74 kg at 16 weeks of age and 2,16 kg at 20 weeks.
 The hens weigh about 1,32 kg at 16 weeks and 1,54 kg at 20 weeks.
 Sexual maturity is reached when the birds are 143 days old.

 Hens produce 129 eggs per year, with an average weight of 52,5 g per egg.
 The hens make good mothers and their broodiness helps to ensure their survival.

 The Potchefstroom Koekoek was developed in the 1950s by Chris Marais from the Research Institute of Animal Husbandry and Dairying in Potchefstroom, out of crossings between Black Australorps, White Leghorns and Plymouth Rocks.
 The name “Koekoek” refers to the colour pattern of the breed.